Handicam007/Fit-Flow-App/README.md

 A comprehensive workout tracking and planning application built with React, TypeScript, and Supabase.
 Deploy on Vercel for seamless access from any device.

+## Deployment Status

+This application is configured for deployment on Vercel with a Supabase backend.

 ## Features

 - 📅 Calendar to schedule and track workouts